CEE Bankwatch slams new wave of Balkan gas projects

 The EBRD is expected to adopt its new energy strategy covering the next five years within the next month.
 A spokesperson for the EBRD told bne IntelliNews that the bank is not currently in a position to comment on details of the new strategy.

-However, according to Radecic, it became clear during the consultation process for the draft strategy that the bank is “keeping the opportunity to finance upstream and downstream gas in its countries of operation”.
+However, according to Radecic, it became clear during the consultation process for the draft strategy that the bank is “keeping the opportunity to finance midstream and downstream gas in its countries of operation”.

 That mainly concerns gas projects, seen as a transition fuel for countries weaning themselves off coal power but not yet ready to transition fully to renewables.
 A number of these are in the Western Balkans, although there is also understood to be interest in gas projects among the EBRD’s countries of operation in Central Asia and the southern and eastern Mediterranean (SEMED).